karunasusan/my-portfolio/README.md

-# Karuna Susan Benny - Personal Portfolio
+# Personal Portfolio Website

-Welcome to the repository for my personal portfolio website.
-This single-page site is built from scratch to showcase my journey, skills, and projects as a frontend developer.
-It is designed to be fully responsive, accessible, and performant.
+This is the complete source code for my personal portfolio website, built from scratch to showcase my skills, projects, and professional background as a frontend developer.

----

-## 🚀 Live Demo

-You can view the live site here:
+The live site is hosted on Netlify:
 **[https://karunasusanbenny.netlify.app/](https://karunasusanbenny.netlify.app/)**

 ---

+## Project Overview

+This is a fully responsive, modern, single-page portfolio designed to be a high-performance, accessible, and user-friendly web experience.
+It is built entirely with foundational web technologies (HTML, CSS, and vanilla JavaScript) and no frameworks.

+The site includes a "Home" section with a dynamic tagline, an "About Me" section with skills, a "Projects" showcase, an "Education" timeline, and a functional "Contact" form.
+It also features auxiliary pages for a [Privacy Policy](httpss://karunasusanbenny.netlify.app/privacy.html) and a custom 404 page, all fully integrated with the site's theme.

-## ✨ Features
+## ✨ Key Features

-This portfolio is packed with features to create a modern and user-friendly experience:
+This repository is packed with modern web development features:

-- **Responsive Design:** Fully mobile-first layout that adapts to all screen sizes.
+- **Responsive & Mobile-First Design:** The layout adapts seamlessly from mobile to desktop, built using modern CSS Flexbox and Grid.
-- **Dark/Light Theme:** A theme toggle that respects and saves the user's preference via `localStorage`.
+- **Dual Theme (Dark/Light):** A theme toggle allows users to switch between dark and light modes.
+This preference is saved in `localStorage` and respects the user's system-level preference (`prefers-color-scheme`) on first visit.
+- **Rich Interactivity (Vanilla JS):** All interactive elements are built with clean, modular, and performant ES6+ JavaScript:
-- **Dynamic Typing Effect:** An engaging, auto-typing tagline in the hero section.
+  - **Dynamic Typing Effect:** An auto-typing and deleting tagline in the hero section.
-- **Contact Form:** A functional contact form with client-side validation, powered by Netlify Forms.
-- **Scroll Animations:** Subtle fade-in animations for the education timeline as you scroll.
+  - **Project Slideshow:** An automated, looping slideshow for project images.
+  - **Skills Marquee:** A pausable, infinite-scrolling marquee for the tech stack section.
+  - **Client-Side Form Validation:** The contact form provides real-time validation for name, email, and message fields before submission.
+- **Performance Optimized:**
+  - **Asset Preloading:** Uses `<link rel="preload">` and `<link rel="preconnect">` for critical fonts and styles to speed up load times.
+  - **Deferred Scripts:** All JavaScript is loaded with `defer` to prevent render-blocking.
+  - **Minified Assets:** Minified versions of `style.min.css` and `script.min.js` are provided.
+- **Accessibility (A11y):**
-- **Accessibility:** Built with semantic HTML, `aria-` attributes, a "Skip to home" link, and full keyboard navigation support.
+  - Built with semantic HTML5 (e.g., `<main>`, `<nav>`, `<section>`).
+  - Includes a "Skip to home" link for keyboard navigation.
-- **SEO Optimized:** Includes a `robots.txt`, relevant meta tags, Open Graph tags, and a JSON-LD schema for rich search results.
+  - Uses `aria-label` attributes and visually-hidden text for icon-only buttons.
+- **SEO & Security:**
+  - **JSON-LD Schema:** Provides a rich schema for search engines to understand the page content.
+  - **Meta & Open Graph:** Comprehensive meta, Open Graph, and Twitter card tags for optimal search and social media sharing.
+  - **Search Engine Ready:** Includes a `robots.txt` and `sitemap.xml`.
+  - **Security Headers:** A custom `_headers` file is configured for Netlify to set `Strict-Transport-Security` and `X-Frame-Options`.

 ---